 The funny thing is, most of us already “know” all these things on some level.
 It’s remembering the stuff when we’re struggling that can be so difficult. when you feel anxious all rational thinking goes right out the door.
 That’s why keeping it simple is so incredibly important.

-When you have your first victory over panic and anxiety, where you were able to stay in a trigger situation and let the feelings wash over you and fade (instead of bolting out the door), or where you just knew you were going to have a panic attack, but didn’t (hey those Anxiety Road Map audios you did before you left the house really worked!), you know how wonderful that feels.
+When you have your first victory over panic and anxiety, where you were able to stay in a trigger situation and let the feelings wash over you and fade (instead of bolting out the door), or where you just knew you were going to have a panic attack, but didn’t, you know how wonderful that feels.
 It’s like walking on air.
 It’s a little slice of heaven.

 And we wish every time would be like that.
 We wish our anxiety recovery were smooth sailing, but that is probably very rarely the case.